lightning/bolts/03-transactions.md

 transactions is based on the current `feerate_per_kw` and the *expected weight* of the transaction.

-The actual and expected weight vary for several reasons:
+The actual and expected weights vary for several reasons:

 * Bitcoin uses DER-encoded signatures which vary in size.
 * Bitcoin also uses variable-length integers, so a large number of outputs will take 3 bytes to encode rather than 1.
 * The `to_remote` output may be below the dust limit.
 * The `to_local` output may be below the dust limit once fees are extracted.

-Thus we use a simplified formula for *expected weight*, which assumes:
+Thus, a simplified formula for *expected weight* is used, which assumes:

-* Signatures are 73 bytes long (the maximum length)
+* Signatures are 73 bytes long (the maximum length).
-* There is a small number of outputs (thus 1 byte to count them)
+* There are a small number of outputs (thus 1 byte to count them).
-* There is always both a `to_local` output and a `to_remote` output.
+* There are always both a `to_local` output and a `to_remote` output.

 This gives us the following *expected weights* (details of the computation in [Appendix A](#appendix-a-expected-weights)):